svsticky/sadserver/docs/deployment-new-production.md

  - Studiereis
  - DGDARC

+**Update the DNS zones** at DigitalOcean of all of Sticky's domains with the IP addresses of the new droplet.
+These are the following:

+ - dgdarc.com
+ - dgdarc.nl
+ - indievelopment.nl
+ - indiedevelopment.nl
+ - savadaba.nl
+ - sodi.nl
+ - stichtingsticky.nl
+ - stickyutrecht.nl
+ - studieverenigingsticky.nl
+ - svsticky.nl

+**Wait for the DNS propagation**

 After these steps, everything is migrated, and the services should be available from the same URL's as before.
-Koala will experience downtime from the moment its service has been stopped on the old server, until it has eventually been started on the new server.
+Koala will experience downtime from the moment its service has been stopped on the old server, until it has been started on the new server and the changes to the DNS zones have propagated.

 After this has all finished, we can point another DNS name in the new DNS zone to the old server (e.g. `old.svsticky.nl`), to keep it available for a while as backup.
 We should update the site names in its webserver accordingly, and disable Koala entirely, so users don't enter data when they arrive there because of DNS caching.